Perry scores in OT, Ducks take 3-0 series lead over Flames

 The Flames started stronger, were more disciplined and sharper in the faceoff circle than they were in a pair of 3-2 losses to open the series in Anaheim.
 Calgary built a 4-1 lead midway through the second period, scoring three power-play goals on five chances.

+The Flames then squandered that effort as Elliott began fighting the puck while his team allowed the Ducks to get bodies in front of the net to score on deflections.

+''It's not easy to win in this league, but I think we have what it takes here in this dressing room and we're going to have to find a way,'' Monahan said.

-However, the Theodore got the Ducks' comeback started with 49 seconds left in the middle period as his wrist shot from the boards deflected off Elliott's left pad and into the net.
+The Theodore got the Ducks' comeback started with 49 seconds left in the middle period as his wrist shot from the boards deflected off Elliott's left pad and into the net.

+''We couldn't seem to make two passes together for a better part of I'd say the first two periods,'' Carlyle said. ''Then we got a goal and it gave us some life and made us believe that we have a chance.
+This is playoff hockey and momentum swings within the game, from shift to shift.''

 Thompson deflected Lindholm's shot from inside the blue line under Elliott with 8:46 left in the third to pull Anaheim within one, and Theodore scored his second goal of the game on a shot from the point to tie it with 4:21 remaining.